 The licensee has submitted that the cost to Serve Report for FY 2009-10 is already submitted to the Commission for all DISCOMs by GUVNL.
-Regarding the tariff for different category of consumers, it is to state that the National Tariff Policy mentions the need for rationalization of tariff for various consumer categories such that it is more aligned to the cost of supply and in a band of ±20% of the average cost of supply.
+Regarding the tariff for different category of consumers, it is to state that the National Tariff Policy mentions the need for rationalization of tariff for various consumer categories such that it is more aligned to the cost of supply and in a band of \pm 20% of the average cost of supply.

 Commission's View: A separate tariff for telecom installations has to be viewed in the larger context of a comprehensive review of the tariff structure.
-Further, the Commission tried to determine the tariff for all the categories as per the existing ground realities and provisions of the Act and policy.
+Further, the ground realities and provisions of the Act and Policy.